scheibler/WalkersGuide-Server/README.md

 ```

 The tuning tipps come from the [PostgreSQL
 wiki](https://wiki.postgresql.org/wiki/Tuning_Your_PostgreSQL_Server).
-Furthermore you can use the
+Additionally you may use the
-[postgresqltuner](https://github.com/jfcoz/postgresqltuner) to check your postgresql configuration.
+[postgresqltuner](https://github.com/jfcoz/postgresqltuner) to check and optimize your postgresql configuration.

 Lastly restart Postgresql:

 ```
-root# service postgresql restart
+root# systemctl restart postgresql.service
 ```